-- grade II: superficial laceration <1 cm depth and does not involve the collecting system (no evidence of urine extravasation), non-expanding perirenal haematoma confined to retroperitoneum
+- superficial laceration ≤1 cm depth not involving the collecting system (no evidence of urine extravasation)

-- grade III: laceration >1 cm without extension into the renal pelvis or collecting system (no evidence of urine extravasation)
+- laceration >1 cm not involving the collecting system (no evidence of urine extravasation)

-- vascular: injury to main renal artery or vein
+- vascular injury to segmental renal artery or vein

 - grade V